 "Unit 5: Advanced Topics", is a large list of articles which can be divided into three groups.
-The first group concerns concepts and terminology that I believe can be removed from traditional grammar, as they are either poorly defined or irrelevant.
+The first group concerns concepts and terminology that I believe can be removed from traditional grammar, as they are either poorly defined, or irrelevant in light my new theories.
 The second group addresses common questions, both about English grammar and grammar in general.
 The third group is a bit of a catch-all, consisting of various articles on topics that I find interesting, but perhaps not important enough to include in the main body of this work.
-Some of these articles serve as addendums to earlier articles, and further flesh out why I decided to teach something in a particular way.
-(For instance, there is a "Pronunciation Addendum" that explains how I arrived at the phonetic system I use in my lexicon.)
+Some of these are addendums to earlier lessons, and further flesh out why I decided to teach something in a particular way.
+(For example, there is a "Pronunciation Addendum" that explains how I arrived at the phonetic system I use in my lexicon.)

 For ease of reading, physical versions of this book will be split into three volumes.
-I have decided to keep the page numbers the same as they would be if the book were combined into one volume.
+However in the pdf files, I have kept the page numbers the same as they would be if the book were combined into one volume.

-Finally, you might notice that all of my lessons are no more than ten pages long.
-I have divided them in a way so the reader can finish an entire lesson in one sitting.
+Finally, you might notice that all of my lessons are around ten pages long.
+I have divided them in this way so the reader can always finish an entire lesson in one sitting.
 I recommend sticking to that "one lesson per sitting" approach for this book.
 If you want to read multiple lessons in one day, at least give yourself a break between each one, so you have some time to internalize what you've read before moving on.